Updates from Peruzzi

 Impact

-Operational efficiency: Streamlined contract modelling and pricing workflows, eliminating manual bottlenecks.
+Operational efficiency: The biggest impact was that we streamlined contract modelling and pricing workflows, eliminating manual bottlenecks.

 Faster time-to-market: Dynamic rule adjustments allow launch of new contracts without code changes.